A description of DCA’s mission with links to key services

 Giving Consumers a Voice

-The arm of government that regulates utility practices in Hawaii is the Public Utilities Commission (PUC), which is administratively attached to the state Department of Budget and Finance.
+The arm of government that regulates utility practices in Hawaii is the Public Utilities Commission (PUC), which is administratively attached to the state Department of Commerce and Consumer Affairs.
 Each time a utility company wants to increase rates or take some other kind of significant action, by law, they must seek permission to do so by filing an application with the PUC.
 The DCA reviews the application to determine whether the utility company’s request is reasonable and in the best interest of consumers and then makes its recommendations to the PUC.
 The DCA emphasizes keeping rates low while ensuring that the utility provides safe, reliable, and adequate service to consumers.
 Beyond this, DCA also plays an active role in promoting and advancing the state’s energy policies.
 At times the division also uses consultants with specialized expertise to assist with its work on behalf of consumers.

 The DCA is led by an executive director and includes a modest staff comprised of attorneys, accountants, economists, engineers, an education specialist, analysts, and support staff.

 The executive director and staff members attend public hearings held by the PUC to get input from the public.
 This helps them to better understand the consumer’s perspective on utility services and rates; something that is an integral part of the Division’s work.
 The public’s ability to comment is not limited to public hearings.
 We also encourage you to contact the DCA or the PUC with comments on any application or with your questions, concerns, or complaints related to utility services.